ckdash-git/ColorKit/Documentation/GettingStarted.md

-# Getting Started with ColorKit
+# Getting Started with ColorsKit

-ColorKit simplifies color management in iOS apps by providing:
+ColorsKit simplifies color management in iOS apps by providing:
 - Hex-based color creation for UIKit and SwiftUI
 - Dynamic theming and dark/light auto-adaptation
 - Accessibility contrast checking